bensi94/Rounders-Poker/README.md

 ## (WORK IN PROGRESS)

 This project is currently a work in progress.
 **Current stage:** All current project setup should be done, docker containers, Recat frontend, Django backend with all test suites and tools ready, and postgresql database has been set up.
-Sign up and Login forms has been created on frontend, and routes create, token and me has been created on the backend, to create users and get token for authentication.
+Users are able to signup, log in and log out.
+Authentication token is saved in cookies, and logged in users have different access rights then those that are not.

 ![App profile](https://github.com/bensi94/Rounders-Poker/blob/master/app-profile.png)